Skip to content

 • Steep utility cost: "Provable" here means resistance by construction, not an empirically validated guarantee -- the originating patterns paper runs no quantitative experiments.
 Follow-up work measured the Dual LLM pattern driving attack success to 0% while task utility collapsed from 49.7% to 14.6% in a bug-fixing scenario.
 [Source: Jacob et al., 2025]

-• False confidence: One pattern alone, without removing another leg of the Lethal Trifecta, creates an illusion of safety — an agent that asks before acting can still exfiltrate data if egress is open.
+• False confidence: one pattern alone, without removing another leg of the Lethal Trifecta, creates an illusion of safety.
+An agent that asks before acting can still exfiltrate data if egress is open.

 Example